cfabiolongo/EAD-CogBot/README.md

 ### Nested Reasoning

-In order to test the _Nested Reasoning_ you must be sure some parameters in config.ini are as it follows:
+In order to test the _Nested Reasoning_, where knowledge is combined to obtain human-like reasoning, you must be sure some parameters in config.ini are as it follows:

 ---------------